Psycho-not0078/friendly-potato/README.md

 # friendly-potato
-django server for a serving APIs for homestop app
+django server for a serving APIs forapp

 The APIs are for the following tasks:
 1. Sign in